DaJoungKim/DajoungKim/README.md

 ### Hi there 👋
+This is my firts test to creat my own self-introduction

 <!--
 **DaJoungKim/DajoungKim** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.